nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 Any pipelines that complete successfully for new tags in the subscribed project will now trigger a pipeline on the current project's default branch.
-The maximum number of upstream pipeline subscriptions is 2, for both the upstream and downstream projects.
+The maximum number of upstream pipeline subscriptions is defaulted at 2, for both the upstream and downstream projects.
+This and other [application limits]((https://docs.gitlab.com/ee/administration/instance_limits.html)) are configurable by GitLab administrators.